Raditya1o/study/README.md

 # study
-About practicing HTML and CSS code
+About practicing HTML and CSS code,
-Making simple project
+Making simple project,
 Also simple useful web